PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Introduction

-To identify outlying time points in fMRI data, several data-driven approaches have been proposed, and the removal of these time points (“scrubbing” or “spike regression”) has been shown to be beneficial \citep{power2012spurious, satterthwaite2013improved, power2014methods}.
-However, the methods proposed thus far tend to focus on subject head motion and variability of intensities within and across time points.
-The focus on motion is well-founded, as it has been thoroughly demonstrated that motion results in spurious changes to fMRI measures of brain connectivity \citep{van2012influence, power2012spurious, power2014methods, satterthwaite2012impact}.
-However, a more unified framework for outlier identification is needed, as motion is only one potential source of artifacts in fMRI data.
-Furthermore, many of the approaches proposed thus far result in a collection of related quality control measures that must be combined in some way to identify and remove outliers.
-Here, we propose using a single, universal measure of outlyingness that is directly related to the influence of each time point on the estimation of principal components, which are the foundation of several common measures of brain connectivity (as described in more detail in Section \ref{leverage_def}).
+Existing methods for fMRI artifact identification have focused on head motion and ad-hoc measures of quality.
+While the removal of affected time points (“scrubbing” or “spike regression”) using these methods appears beneficial \citep{satterthwaite2013improved, power2014methods}, a more unified outlier detection framework is needed, as motion is only one potential artifact source in fMRI data.
+In addition, existing methods result in a collection of measures that must somehow be combined.
+We propose a single measure of outlyingness related to the influence of each time point on PC estimation, which is the basis of several common brain connectivity measures (see Section \ref{leverage_def}).

 The remainder of this paper is organized as follows.
 We begin with a description of our statistical methodology.
 We then present a simulation study, which is used to assess the sensitivity and specificity of the proposed methods.
-Next, we present a reliability analysis employing the ABIDE dataset.
-We use independent components analysis (ICA) to identify subject-level brain networks and evaluate the reliability of these networks with and without outlier removal using the proposed methods.
+Next, we present a reliability analysis employing the Autism Brain Imaging Data Exchange (ABIDE) dataset.
 We conclude with a brief discussion.